opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 *Years and week years differ sligthly, see the [definition](https://en.wikipedia.org/wiki/ISO_week_date) of week years.

-The date format can contain free texts that won't be interpreted, they must be surrounded by a single quote `'`.
+The date format can contain a free text that won't be interpreted.
+Free text must be surrounded by single quotes `'`.
 To insert a single quote in the final string, it must be doubled.

 Some special characters can also be used as delimiters between date components: `?`, `,`, `.`, `:`, `/` and `-`.